Skip to main content

 Here are the benefits to each party involved:

-3 Steps to Get Started with Cause Marketing
+How to Get Started with Cause Marketing

 1. Identify Your For-Profit Partner

-To get started with cause marketing, don’t just cold-call Nike or Amazon.
-Instead, look for companies whose work is similar or related to the work of your nonprofit (for example, Marco came across a clean water charity who partnered with a water bottle company).
-When you find a business whose values and purpose align with yours, the partnership will be much easier to promote and will ultimately attract more people who already have an interest in your cause.
+When you find a business whose values and purpose align with yours, the partnership will be much easier to promote.
+Ultimately, the campaign will be more effective as it will attract more people who already have an interest in your cause.

 Potential connections and assets include: